 Steam systems are energy intensive.
-Even just one steam trap leaking for a prolonged period of time can generate significant waste if left undetected.
+For example, one steam trap leaking for a prolonged period of time can generate significant waste if left undetected.
 DCO System’s monitoring solution uses a whole system approach by monitoring individual components in relation to one another.
-Monitoring of the pipework infrastructure off the boiler and steam traps within an entire system allows pinpointing and detecting leaks in real time.
+Furthermore, monitoring of the pipework infrastructure off the boiler and steam traps within an entire system allows pinpointing and detecting leaks in real time.
 Steam system monitoring also helps identify areas of improvement including carbon reduction, decarbonisation, energy efficiency and cost savings.

-Temperature monitoring probes permit measurement of thermal parameters at multiple locations, integration with 3rd party flow meters (water and steam) permit inputs and outputs to be monitored.
-Furthermore, temperature monitoring provides the most immediate and easily interpreted assessment of the steam trap performance– particularly the identification of traps that are either failing to pass condensate properly or are passing an unexpectedly high level of steam.
+For steam traps, remote temperature sensing probes permit (at a minimum) the steam and condensate sides of the trap to be monitored.
+Furthermore, temperature monitoring provides the most immediate and easily interpreted assessment of the steam trap performance.
+Specifically, notifications alert engineers of traps that are either failing to pass condensate properly or are passing an unexpectedly high level of steam.

-Mechanical sensing via precision vibration sensing enable monitoring of movement on fine and large scales indicating internal mechanical failures or external problems such as water hammer, blow-over and excessive thermal stress.
-Furthermore, our monitors can detect trap failure due to steam locking or air binding, and alerts can notify engineers of condensate, backpressure and leakage in traps.
+Mechanical sensing via precision vibration sensing enable monitoring of movement on fine and large scales.
+Our sensors can identify internal mechanical failures or external problems such as water hammer, blow-over and excessive thermal stress.
+Furthermore, our monitors detect trap failure due to steam locking or air binding, and alerts notify engineers of condensate, backpressure and leakage in traps.

-Similarly, acoustic sensing permits identification of problems local to and adjacent to the boiler, such as high velocity steam and hammer in pipework.
+Similarly, acoustic sensing permits identification of problems local to and adjacent to the boiler.
+Examples include high velocity steam and hammer in pipework.
 For steam traps, acoustic sensing permits identification of these same problems in pipes that may not even be directly connected to the trap being monitored.